On the magnetar origin of the GRBs presenting X-ray afterglow plateaus: The magnetar x-Ray afterglow model

-Generally, the NS spindown implies the relation $\dot{\Omega} \propto \Omega^n$, where the `braking index' $n=3$ corresponds to ideal MHD and $n \leq 3$ to the presence of non-ideal effects.
-In the former case, we adopted the spindown luminosity \citep{Spitkovsky2006}
+Generally, the NS spindown implies the relation $\dot{\Omega} \propto \Omega^n$, where the `braking index' $n=3$ corresponds to ideal MHD and $n \leq 3$ to the presence of non-ideal effects \footnote{\bf A braking index $n>3$ is possible in new-born NSs if the spin down is caused also by additional energy losses, e.g. gravitational wave emission.
+We note that $n>3$ has also been suggested for old pulsars (REF?). }.